FelixAlvarado/Dynamic-Programming/dynamic_programming_2.md

 ### Warmup

-Now that we've dealt with the annoying cache problem, let's start with a problem similar to Fibonacci.
+Now that we've dealt with the annoying cache problem, let' start swith a problem similar to Fibonacci.
 We'll define the *Blair numbers* as follows:

 - The first Blair number, <i>b<sub>1</sub></i>, is 1,
 - The second Blair number, <i>b<sub>2</sub></i>, is 2,